apache/skywalking-website/content/blog/2023-06-25-intruducing-continuous-profiling-skywalking-with-ebpf/index.md

 # Mechanism

-If profiling tasks consume a significant amount of system resources, can we find alternative ways to monitor processes that use fewer system resources?
+As profiling tasks consume a significant amount of system resources, can we find alternative ways to monitor processes that use fewer system resources?
 The answer is yes.
-Currently, SkyWalking establishes policy rules for specified target services, which are then monitored by the eBPF Agent in a low-energy manner.
+Currently, SkyWalking supports establishing policy rules for specific services to be monitored by the eBPF Agent in a low-energy manner, and run profiling when necessary automatically.
-When a policy match occurs, a profiling task is automatically triggered.

 ## Policy